ghshu1/Research-methods-project/README.md

 Hypothesis: The usage of neutral pronouns is increasing over time compared to gendered pronouns in English literature.

-Independent Variable: Time period (work from 1900s, work from 2000s) Dependent Variable: Frequency of gendered pronouns (he, she, his, her, they, etc.)
+Independent Variable: Time period (work from 1900s, work from 2000s)

+Dependent Variable: Percentage of gendered pronouns out of the total amount of pronouns used

 ## Method
 Pick an English book from the Project Gutenberg corpus from the 1900s and the 2000s.